pivotal/docs-tap/scst-scan/install-scst-scan.hbs.md

 ## <a id='install-scst-scan'></a> Install
 There are two options for installing Supply Chain Security Tools – Scan

-### <a id='install-scst-scan-namespace-provisioner'></a> Option 1: Install easily to multiple namespaces with the Namespace Provisioner
+### <a id='install-scst-scan-namespace-provisioner'></a> Option 1: Install to multiple namespaces with the Namespace Provisioner

 The Namespace Provisioner enables operators to securely automate the provisioning of multiple developer namespaces in a shared cluster.
-To install Supply Chain Security Tools – Scan via the Namespace Provisioner, follow this [tutorial](../namespace-provisioner/tutorials.hbs.md).
+To install Supply Chain Security Tools – Scan by using the Namespace Provisioner, see [Tutorial: Provisioning new developer namespaces](../namespace-provisioner/tutorials.hbs.md).

-Additionally, the Namespace Provisioner can also create scan policies across multiple developer namespaces.
+The Namespace Provisioner can also create scan policies across multiple developer namespaces.
 See [Add the resources required by the Out of the Box Testing and Scanning Supply Chain](../namespace-provisioner/how-tos.hbs.md#add-the-resources-required-by-the-out-of-the-box-testing-and-scanning-supply-chain) for configuration steps.

 ### <a id='install-scst-scan-manually'></a> Option 2: Install manually to each individual namespace
 The installation for Supply Chain Security Tools – Scan involves installing two packages: